ncullen93/pyGOBN/README.md

 	>>> gobn = GOBN()
 	>>> gobn.make()

+What if you already have GOBNILP and SCIP installed and set up on your local machine, so all you want to do is use the solver from Python?
+Easy, just pass in the paths to those directories.
+The directories should be of the form '.../gobnilp1.6.1' and '.../scipoptsuite-3.1.1', or whichever version of each you happen to be using.
+After that, you're good to go!

+	>>> from pyGOBN import *
+	>>> gobn = GOBN(GOBN_DIR='/users/nick/desktop/gobnilp1.6.1',SCIP_DIR='/users/nick/desktop/scipoptsuite-3.1.1')

 To set or alter global parameter settings for the GOBNILP solver, use the following function:

 	>>> gobn = GOBN()